 PRAYERS: We resolve to pray daily for each other, our community, and our world at 10:10 AM or PM, 10:10 AM being the time we worship on the Lord’s Day.
 Join in whenever you can remember to do so.

-prayers for our country as it is experiencing hurricanes, crop damage, drought, Covid hot spots, and cultural, economic, and political struggles;
+prayers for our country as it continues to deal with, and seeks to address, cultural, economic, and political struggles;

 prayers for those in our congregation, both those shared and those unspoken.